MiguelRizzi/pythonanywhere-deploy-ssh/README.md

 - `Dockerfile`
 Defines a custom Docker image based on `ubuntu`, installs `sshpass`, and copies the required scripts.
 This ensures the environment has all necessary tools to perform the redeploy process without relying on the host runner.

+- `.github/workflows/example.yml`
+Provides an example of how to use the action in a workflow.
+You can use it as a template or reference when setting up your own deployment workflow.

 ## 📝 License